saferpay/jsonapi/texts/ChapterTransaction.md

 	<span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
 <p><strong>Attention:</strong> This method is only supported for pending captures.
 A pending capture is only applicable for paydirekt transactions at the moment.</p>
 </div>
+This method is only supported for pending capture transactions (only used for paydirekt at the moment)

 --->>>